praxeo/MisterWhisper/README.md

 Providing a precompiled WhisperCpp library is not straightforward.

-You'll need to compile the library yourself and place it in the MisterWhisper folder.
+You'll need to compile whisper.cpp and use the client-server mode :

-Don't worry, MisterWhisper.jar will work perfectly once the libraries are in place.
+``
+whipser-server -l auto --port 9595 -t 8 -m "models/ggml-large-v3-turbo-q8_0.bin"
+``

+And

+``
+java -jar MisterWhisper.jar "http://127.0.0.1:9595/inference"
+``

-# Advanced Usage
+# Advanced Usage (client-server mode)
 If you want to use a remote server, launch the *whisper.cpp* server on the remote machine, for example (the server ip is 192.168.1.100) :

 ``